bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 projects.

-Once you have finished your development you will usually want to install the implemented application or workflow on an Axon.ivy Engine.
+Once you have finished your development you will usually want to install the implemented application or workflow on an Axon Ivy Engine.
 Projects form the single unit of deployment for this purpose, i.e. you deploy each project into a container on the engine which is called *process model version*.
 A project may be deployed in multiple versions on the